lbl-neutrino/larnd-sim-example/README.md

 ## Analysis (NESAP)
 Jupyter notebook `Analysis.ipynb` in the 'plots' folder performs analysis and generates visualizations stored in the same folder

+Jupyter notebook `Analysis.ipynb` in the 'plots_m2m' folder performs analysis and generates visualizations stored in the same folder for 2x2_mod2mod_variation